-1900s - Chicago's Mafia of the early 1900s appears to have been led by several families from the Ciminna-Caccamo-Villafrati area of Palermo Province in Sicily.
-However, the Sicilian-Italian underworld was terribly fragmented until the Prohibition Era, and it may be a mistake to assign a citywide title of "boss" to any single individual in the early period.
+1900s - A large portion of Chicago's Mafia of the early 1900s appears to have been led by several families from the Ciminna-Caccamo-Villafrati area of Palermo Province in Sicily.
+However, the Sicilian-Italian underworld appears to have been terribly fragmented until the Prohibition Era, and it may be a mistake to assign a citywide title of "the boss" to any single individual in the early period.

-1930 - Capone assassins killed Joe Aiello near the corner of West End and Kolmar Avenue on Oct.
-23, 1930.
+1930 - Shortly after returning to the Windy City, Aiello was ambused by Capone assassins near the corner of West End Avenue and Kolmar Avenue.
+As he stepped from a Kolmar Avenue home on Oct.
+23, 1930, he was struck and killed by dozens of bullets fired from second-floor apartment windows across the street.
 The Aiello faction was essentially broken.

 1902 - Vincenzo "Jim" Colosimo (Feb.
 16, 1877, to May 11, 1920) is credited with initiating the organization that later became the Capone Outfit.
 Born in the Calabria region of mainland Italy, he traveled to the U.S. as a teen and settled with relatives in Chicago.
 Possibly through his marriage to Victoria Moresco, Colosimo became involved in organized vice.
 He ran saloons and brothels, likely participated in "white slave" trafficking, and involved himself in politics to provide protection for his businesses.
 As he became wealthy and well-connected "Big Jim," he was targeted by extortionists and brought young gangster Johnny Torrio from New York to provide him with protection.
 Torrio (or his step-father, Salvatore Caputo, who ran an illegal saloon behind his New York City grocery) may have been a relative of Victoria Moresco.